PowerShell/Polaris/README.md

 _Installation from the PowerShell Gallery coming soon!_

+## Roadmap

+We have a few paths we are interested in taking.
+We hope the community helps direct us.

+* Expanding on the current implementation using HttpListener to deliver features you'd expect from projects ASP.NET or Expressjs (route parameters, query parameters, middleware etc)

+* Investigating the use of [Kestrel](https://github.com/aspnet/KestrelHttpServer)/[ASP.NET Routing](https://github.com/aspnet/routing) instead of HttpListener

+* Support for Windows PowerShell (5.x and lower)

+* Creating a routing domain-specific language (DSL) for isolating and running script blocks as routes.
+Drawing inspiration from [Pester](https://github.com/pester/Pester/).

 ## Feedback

 This project is an experiment that has the possibility to grow into something great.